tchapi/brad/README.md

 # Deployment scripts from a remote Git server
 - - -

-Make easy atomic deployments from Github / Bitbucket, or any remote Git server
+Make easy atomic deployments from Github / Bitbucket, or any remote Git server.

-The package consists of two scripts : `init.sh` and `deploy.sh`, and a configuration file : `deploy.conf`.
+The package consists of one script : `deploy.sh`, and a configuration file : `deploy.conf`.
 It is based on the bootshtrap shell micro-library (see https://github.com/tchapi/bootshtrap).

 > NB : You will have to copy `deploy.conf.example` to `deploy.conf` for the scripts to work.
 You should as well make sure that `deploy.sh` is executable, or run `chmod +x deploy.sh` in case